taearls/audiate/README.md

 This library and its public API are under development and subject to change.
 I'm building a minimal feature set towards an eventual 0.0.1 release.
 More details in the Roadmap section below.

 ### Chords
-Generate C major, minor, augmented, and diminished chords from a root C note.
+Generate C major, minor, diminished, and augmented chords from a root C note, and then read the root, third, and fifth of the chord.

 ```rust
 use audiate::{